Prep school grad linked to sex assault released from jail

 CONCORD, N.H.
-(AP) — A New Hampshire prep school graduate convicted of sexually assaulting a 15-year-old classmate is set to be released from jail.
+(AP) — A New Hampshire prep school graduate convicted of sexually assaulting a 15-year-old classmate has been released from jail.

 Twenty-three-year-old Owen Labrie reported to Merrimack County’s jail just after Christmas, after a judge refused to shorten his sentence.
-He had been due to serve the remaining 10 months of his sentence but was expected to be released Monday for good behavior.
+He had been due to serve the remaining 10 months of his sentence but was released Monday for good behavior.
+He was picked up from the facility at 8:30 a.m.

 Labrie, of Tunbridge, Vermont, was acquitted in 2015 of raping the female classmate as part of “Senior Salute,” a game of sexual conquest, at St. Paul’s School.
 But a jury found him guilty of misdemeanor sexual assault charges and endangering a child’s welfare.